hzming11/hzming11.github.io/_pages/about.md

 ---

-Lecturer.1
+Lecturer

-College of Computer Science and Technology (College of Big Data), Taiyuan University of Technology.
+College of Computer Science and Technology, Taiyuan University of Technology

+Email: hzming11@163.com

 A data-driven personal website